 Even getting a small backup is better than having nothing at all.

-Power Bank for iPhone: What to Consider?
+Power Bank for iPhone: What to Consider in 2020?

 The most important thing about a powerbank is its capacity.
 The larger this number, the more charges it can provide to your iPhone, which has a battery about 2700mAh big.
 This means you’ll need at least that much for a single backup charge, and around twice that for two charges, and so on.